google-ai-edge/mediapipe/mediapipe/docs/hello_world_ios.md

 camera to use.

-We need to get frames from the `_cameraSource` into our application `ViewController` to display them. `MediaPipeCameraInputSource` is a subclass of `MediaPipeInputSource`, which provides a protocol for its delegates, namely the `MediaPipeInputSourceDelegate`.
+We need to get frames from the `_cameraSource` into our application `ViewController` to display them. `MPPCameraInputSource` is a subclass of `MPPInputSource`, which provides a protocol for its delegates, namely the `MPPInputSourceDelegate`.
 So our application `ViewController` can be a delegate of `_cameraSource`.

 To handle camera setup and process incoming frames, we should use a queue different from the main queue.
 Add the following to the implementation block of